Pete Halat: Co-conspirators

 Kirksey McCord Nix Jr. (born 1943) is serving life imprisonment in the Federal Correctional Institution at El Reno, Oklahoma.
 Mike Gillich died of cancer in 2012.
 Thomas Leslie Holcomb, a Texas-based contract killer, was convicted of carrying out the killings and died in prison in 2005.
 John Ransom and Sheri LaRa Sharpe were both convicted in 1991 on federal conspiracy charges related to the two murders.
 Ransom was the Dixie Mafia hitman who supplied the gun used in the murders of Vincent and Margaret Sherry.
 Sharpe was Kirksey Nix's girlfriend who worked as a legal aid and helped him run his Lonely Hearts dating scam while he was in prison.
 The scam involved placing fraudulent ads in the national LGBT magazine The Advocate pretending to be young single homosexual men in legal trouble who needed money.

 Media portrayals

 A 1999 episode of The FBI Files details the FBI investigation of the Dixie Mafia, Pete Halat, and Kirksey Nix and his Lonely Hearts scam.
-It was also featured in Dominick Dunne's program Power, Privilege, and Justice on January 31, 2007.
-It is also featured in Season 1, episode 5 of Unusual Suspects.
+The case was featured as well in Dominick Dunne's program Power, Privilege, and Justice on January 31, 2007.
+It is also featured in Season 1, episode 5 of Unusual Suspects, Season 1, episode 1 of City Confidential, and in The 1980's; The Deadliest Decade" The Dixieland Murders.